Schedule

 Term Offered and Syllabus

-Term 2: Distributed Learning
+Term 2: Blended Learning

 Epidemiology of viral, bacterial and parasitic infections with emphasis on the control of these infections in human populations.
 Immunization programs will be stressed.